jldbasa/jldbasa_old.github.io/source/_posts/2014-01-12-rails-4-login-with-devise-and-facebook.markdown

 categories:
 ---

-i've recently created an application where you can login with its own authentication system and third party sites like facebook, twitter, linkedin, etc. for this task, i used `devise`, `omniauth` and `omniauth-facebook` gems.
+i recently created an application where you can login with its own authentication system and third party sites like facebook, twitter, linkedin, etc. for this task, i used `devise`, `omniauth` and `omniauth-facebook` gems.

-let's get started.

-**Gems**
+make sure that you setup your facebook app. we'll use the fb app id and secret later. let's get started.

+**Gems to use**

 {% codeblock lang:ruby %}
 devise (3.2.2)
 rails (4.0.2)
-omniauth (1.1.4)
 omniauth-facebook (1.5.1)
 {% endcodeblock %}